-As mentioned in the File I/O section, it is possible to import a simulation trajectory consisting of a sequence of frames.
+As mentioned in the File I/O section, importing a simulation trajectory consisting of a sequence of frames is possible.

 A pipeline typically processes one frame at a time of the sequence.
 You can request the pipeline results for a specific simulation frame by

 pipeline = import_file("trajectory_*.dump") data_frame0 = pipeline.compute(0) data_frame1 = pipeline.compute(1) data_frame2 = pipeline.compute(2) ...